SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Sanna-Varadhan.md

 ### Interests

-i am an oldhead #senior👵🏽 so i would give my mentee advice on how to navigate their time at drexel easily. if they're a first year i can help them get adjusted to the fast-paced quarter system by giving them tips + tricks on how i managed to slay my classes at drexel. im a psych major too so i would definitely be there for them if they need someone to talk to about any struggles they are experiencing, my degree is literally on how to be a good listener/empathizer :P
+playing the sims 4, dancing for dkpc prism, being a gymrat, going to indian sizzler, getting coco's

 ### What to Expect From Me

-i am NOT sana from TWICE. i love ice cream. i am an easy person to talk to #goodvibesonly
+i am an oldhead #senior👵🏽 so i would give my mentee advice on how to navigate their time at drexel easily. if they're a first year i can help them get adjusted to the fast-paced quarter system by giving them tips + tricks on how i managed to slay my classes at drexel. im a psych major too so i would definitely be there for them if they need someone to talk to about any struggles they are experiencing, my degree is literally on how to be a good listener/empathizer :P

 ### How I Envision My Relationship With My Mentee(s)